The three main requirements for this Nonimmigrant Visa are that the company or employee:

 - Possess highly specialized skills essential to the efficient operation of the firm.

 The meanings of “supervisory or executive capacity” are pretty self-explanatory.
-However, “highly specialized skills” of the company are usually determined on a case by case basis.
+However, the “highly specialized skills” of the company are usually determined on a case-by-case basis.
 Employees can even receive an E-1 Visa serving in minor capacities as long as they show that they possess “special qualifications essential to the efficient operation of the employer’s enterprise.”
-But, simple and easily acquirable skills like bookkeeping, clerical, or secretarial skills that although may be essential to the operation of the enterprise, can easily be taught to another employee and will not get you an E-1 Visa; on its own.
+But, simple and easily acquirable skills like bookkeeping, clerical, or secretarial skills that although may be essential to the operation of the enterprise, can easily be taught to another employee and will not get you an E-1 Visa; on their own.
 If the candidate in a bookkeeping, clerical, or secretarial position can also prove that they possess specialized knowledge in dealing with customs in their native country, have valuable foreign language skills, or are highly vital to the corporation in another similar way, they might be found eligible under the E-1 Visa.

-Employees in engineering or technical positions find themselves in similar situations as to secretarial employees.
+Employees in engineering or technical positions find themselves in similar situations as secretarial employees.
 Courts have suggested that a shortage of these positions domestically could qualify employees in engineering or technical positions of a treaty trader country to successfully apply for an E-1 Visa.
-In one case, two Italian engineering employees of an Italian corporation with a Massachusetts subsidiary, were permitted E-1 Visas as their knowledge creating a new computing system required their exact previous training.
+In one case, two Italian engineering employees of an Italian corporation with a Massachusetts subsidiary were permitted E-1 Visas as their knowledge of creating a new computing system required their exact previous training.
 They also spoke both Italian and English, allowing them to be in direct communication with the Italian parent company; making their services vital to the operation.

-So, qualities that make you a vital and important employee to the company that can include specific, intricate skills, language ability, knowledge of your home country’s business practices and customs are just a few examples of employee attributes that could help in securing an E-1 Visa.
+So, qualities that make you a vital and important employee to the company can include specific, intricate skills, language ability, and knowledge of your home country’s business practices and customs are just a few examples of employee attributes that could help in securing an E-1 Visa.
 Basically, you must show that a United States Citizen could not replace you and that your skill set is specialized.

 The E-1 “Treaty Trader” Visa is a great way to potentially come and work in the United States indefinitely with your current company, for as long as you and your company continue to meet the requirements for an E-1 visa.
-As E-1 Visas are often decided on a case-by-case basis, and being a complex legal matter, consulting an Immigration Attorney will generally give you the best shot at success.
+As E-1 Visas are often decided on a case-by-case basis, and are a complex legal matter, consulting an Immigration Attorney will generally give you the best shot at success.